w3c/wai-presentations2all/index.md

 :  Assistive listening devices (ALDs), hearing loops, and induction loops amplify sound from the speaker's microphone for people who are hard of hearing.

 <span id="captions">captions, captioner</span>
-:  _Captions_ (also called “subtitles”) are a text version of speech and important non-speech audio.
-Live captioning is also called CART, Computer Aided Real–Time Captioning or Communication Access Realtime Translation.<br>A _captioner_ is a professional who provides what is being said verbatim so that people can read the text output.<br>More information is in [Captions/Subtitles, in Making Audio and Video Media Accessible](/media/av/captions/).
+:  _Captions (called “intralingual subtitles” in some areas)_ are a text version of speech and important non-speech audio.
+Live captioning in different areas is called different things, such as CART (Computer Aided Real–Time Captioning or Communication Access Realtime Translation), or real-time intralingual subtitling.<br>A _captioner_ (or “live subtitler”) is a professional who provides what is being said verbatim so that people can read the text output.<br>More information is in [Captions/Subtitles, in Making Audio and Video Media Accessible](/media/av/captions/).

 <span id="terps">interpreters</span>
-:  This includes sign language interpreters, cued speech transliterators, and others.
+:  In this resource, “interpreters” includes sign language interpreters, cued speech transliterators, and others.
 Note that sign languages are different from spoken languages and there is not a one-to-one translation.

 {% include_cached excol.html type="end" %}